vishalbasra/vishalbasra.github.io/_posts/2017-09-15-Linux-ADthings-Cheatsheat.md

   - Cheat-sheet

 excerpt: Cheat-sheat for linux AD stuff - Samba / winbind / etc.
+excerpt_separator:  <!--more-->

+permalink: /:categories/:title/
 ---

-**This list is in now way a complete list of all things that can be done with these tools, but I find it useful from time to time**
+<b>This list is in now way a complete list of all things that can be done with these tools, but I find it useful from time to time<b>